cleanlab/cleanvision/README.md

 [![codecov](https://codecov.io/github/cleanlab/cleanvision/branch/main/graph/badge.svg?token=y1N6MluN9H)](https://codecov.io/gh/cleanlab/cleanvision)

-CleanVision automatically detects potential issues in image datasets like blurry, under/over-exposed, (near) duplicate images, etc. This data-centric AI package is designed as a quick first step for any computer vision project to find problems in dataset, which you may want to address before applying machine learning.
+CleanVision automatically detects potential issues in image datasets like blurry, under/over-exposed, (near) duplicate images, etc. This data-centric AI package is a quick first step for any computer vision project to find problems in a dataset, which you may want to address before applying machine learning.
 The package is designed to be easy to use and requires only a few lines of code to get started.